 For many websites, people can access using either www. or no www before the URL.
 A bad website lets that stand.
-A good website makes sure that the one they don’t want is redirected to the one they do.
+A good website makes sure proper redirects are set up so the direct traffic lands on your website either way.

 The reason is, of course, the same duplicate content issues as above.
 In Shopify, you can choose your redirect style by clicking on your Domains section and checking the “redirect all traffic” option.

 There are tools like Web Page Test that will scan a site and look for code errors, SEO issues, and other problems that might hurt you with Google.
 Before you adopt a theme – or if you already have a store, before you invest too heavily in the design – check the theme preview URL with one of these tools.

 It will tell you if the theme was coded well with SEO in mind, or if it has issues you would find hold you back.